SHA-1: Birthday-Near-Collision Attack – first practical chosen-prefix attack

 On 24 April 2019 a paper by Gaëtan Leurent and Thomas Peyrin presented at Eurocrypt 2019 described an enhancement to the previously best chosen-prefix attack in Merkle–Damgård–like digest functions based on Davies–Meyer block ciphers.
 With these improvements, this method is capable of finding chosen-prefix collisions in approximately 268 SHA-1 evaluations.
 This is approximately 1 billion times faster (and now usable for many targeted attacks, thanks to the possibility of choosing a prefix, for example malicious code or faked identities in signed certificates) than the previous attack's 277.1 evaluations (but without chosen prefix, which was impractical for most targeted attacks because the found collisions were almost random) and is fast enough to be practical for resourceful attackers, requiring approximately $100,000 of cloud processing.
 This method is also capable of finding chosen-prefix collisions in the MD5 function, but at a complexity of 246.3 does not surpass the prior best available method at a theoretical level (239), though potentially at a practical level (≤249).
 This attack has a memory requirement of 500+ GB.

-On 5 January 2020 the authors published an improved attack.
-In this paper they demonstrate a chosen-prefix collision attack with a complexity of 263.4, that at the time of publication would cost 45k USD per generated collision.
+On 5 January 2020 the authors published an improved attack called "shambles".
+In this paper they demonstrate a chosen-prefix collision attack with a complexity of 263.4, that at the time of publication would cost US$45K per generated collision.